distri-place/distri-place/docs/final_report.md

 ## 4.3 Consensus Mechanism

 Consensus in Distri-place is implemented using the Raft consensus algorithm.
 Raft is responsible for both leader election and agreement on the order of state changes.

 ## 4.4 Fault Tolerance and Recovery

-Fault tolerance in Distri-place is achieved through replication and automated leader re-election.
+Fault tolerance is achieved through replication and automated leader re-election.
 The system can tolerate failures of up to ⌊(N−1)/2⌋ nodes, where N is the total number of nodes in the cluster (in our case, one node out of three).

-If the leader fails:
+### 4.4.1 If the leader fails:

 - Followers stop receiving heartbeats.
 - After a timeout, a new leader election is triggered.
 - A new leader is elected without client intervention.

+### 4.4.2 If a follower fails:

+- The leader detects failure via failed AppendEntries RPC.
+- Commits continue as long as majority quorum is maintained.
+- The system remains fully operational for reads and writes.

+### 4.4.3 Limitations

+When a crashed node restarts, it rejoins the cluster with an empty state (no pixels).
+Our app does not persist the Raft log or state-machine to disk, so a recovering node starts with no knowledge of previous operations.

+Recovery works through Raft's normal log replication mechanism:

+1. The recovering node starts as FOLLOWER with an empty log
+2. The leader sends AppendEntries RPCs and detects log inconsistency
+3. The leader decrements `next_index` until logs match (index 0 for empty node)
+4. All log entries are then replayed to the recovering node
+5. As entries commit, the node rebuilds its canvas state by applying each pixel operation

+This means that recovery time can take very long depending on the amount of pixels.
+In the current implementation, during this time the node will show an empty canvas until it catches up.

+In production we would improve this with persistent log storage and snapshots for sync.

 # 5. Scalability Evaluation